itchio/butler/docs/pushing.md

 ![](images/edit-game.png)

 *Don't forget to `Save` the game's page to apply your changes.*

+Tagging a channel as 'HTML5 / Playable in browser' needs to be done from the itch.io Edit game page, once the first build is pushed.
+The page also needs to be set to 'HTML' rather than the default 'Downloadable'.

 Clicking on the green channel button will show a list of builds and their current status.